Inseparable local uniformization: Relative one-dimensional inseparable local uniformization

 \subsection{Decompletion}

-Throughout this section $k$ is a valued field of height $1$ and positive characteristic $p$, and $S=\Spec(\kcirc)$ with the generic point $\eta=\Spec(k)$.
-Let $K$ be a finitely generated valued $k$-field of transcendence degree one and $C=\Spec(A)$ be an affine {\em normalized $S$-model} of $\Kcirc$ in the sense that $C$ is an integral $S$-scheme of normalized finite presentation with generic point $\Spec(K)\to C$ and such that $\Kcirc$ is centered on $C$.
-We assume that $K$ is of height one and the extension $K/k$ is essentially immediate.
-Note that $C$ is of $\eta$-normalized finite type over $S$ by Remark \ref{fintyperem}(ii).
-Finally, $K_1\.
-K_n$ are finite valued extensions of $K$.
+Throughout this section $k$ is a valued field of height $1$ and positive characteristic $p$, and $S=\Spec(\kcirc)$ with generic point $\eta=\Spec(k)$.
+Let $K/k$ be a finitely generated extension of valued fields of transcendence degree one and let $C=\Spec(A)$ be an affine {\em normalized $S$-model} of $\Kcirc$ in the sense that $C$ is a normal nft $S$-scheme with generic point $\Spec(K)\to C$ and such that $\Kcirc$ is centered on $C$.
+We assume that $K$ is of height one and that the extension $K/k$ is transcendentally immediate.
+Note that $C$ is $\eta$-nfp over $S$ by Lemma \ref{fintypelem}.
+Finally, let $K_1/K\.
+K_n/K$ be finite extensions of valued fields.

-\begin{theor} Keep the notation of \S\ref{decomplsec}.
-Then there exists an affine normalized $S$-model $C'$ which refines $C$ and finite extensions of valued fields $l/k$ and $m_i/l$ for $1\le i\le n$ such that the following conditions hold.
-Let $L_i$ denote the field $lK_i$ with the valuation extending that of $K_i$ and let $z_i$ denote the center of $\Lcirc_i$ on $\Nr_{L_i}(C')$.
-Then $z_i$ is smooth-equivalent over $S$ to the closed point of $S_i=\Spec(\mcirc_i)$. \end{theor}